 Article II - Custody of Funds

-Savings accounts may be maintained in any of the following:
+Checking and savings accounts may be maintained in any of the following:

 - Banks in which deposits are insured by the Federal Deposit Insurance Corporation (FDIC).